violentmonkey/violentmonkey/README.md

 Multiple language
 ---
+There are two ways to help with the translations:

+1. *(Recommended)* Go to <http://cotrans.geraldl.net>, and translate the desired language.
-If you'd like to help with a new translation, please download `_locales/en/messages.json` and translate it into your own language.
-Then you may either send the new translation to me or make a pull request.
-Thanks in advance.
+1. You may also download `_locales/en/messages.json` and translate it into your own language, and then make a pull request.